Illinois

-Two World Heritage Sites are in Illinois, the ancient Cahokia Mounds, and part of the Wright architecture site.
+Two World Heritage Sites are in Illinois: the ancient Cahokia Mounds, and part of the Wright architecture site.
 A wide variety of protected areas seek to conserve Illinois' natural and cultural resources.
 Major centers of learning include the University of Chicago, University of Illinois, and Northwestern University.
 Three U.S. presidents have been elected while residents of Illinois: Abraham Lincoln, Ulysses S. Grant, and Barack Obama; additionally, Ronald Reagan was born and raised in the state, though he served for California.
 Illinois honors Lincoln with its official state slogan Land of Lincoln.
-The state is the site of the Abraham Lincoln Presidential Library and Museum in Springfield and the future home of the Barack Obama Presidential Center in Chicago.
+The state is the site of the Abraham Lincoln Presidential Library and Museum in Springfield and the home of the Barack Obama Presidential Center in Chicago.

-Illinois has a highly diverse economy, with the global city of Chicago in the northeast, major industrial and agricultural hubs in the north and center, and natural resources such as coal, timber, and petroleum in the south.
+The economy of Illinois is highly diversified, with the global city of Chicago in the northeast, major industrial and agricultural hubs in the north and center, and natural resources such as coal, timber, and petroleum in the south.
 Owing to its central location and favorable geography, the state is a major transportation hub: the Port of Chicago has access to the Atlantic Ocean through the Great Lakes and Saint Lawrence Seaway and to the Gulf of Mexico from the Mississippi River via the Illinois Waterway.
 Chicago has been the nation's railroad hub since the 1860s, and its O'Hare International Airport has been among the world's busiest airports for decades.
 Illinois has long been considered a microcosm of the United States and a bellwether in American culture, exemplified by the phrase Will it play in Peoria?.